 Most major bike retailers provide the opportunity for you to purchase a bike on finance and act as credit brokers, rather than lenders.

-It is unlikely that you will be borrowing money from the retailer itself.
-V12 Retail Finance is the UK’s only specialised retail finance provider, and most online bike retailers provide bike finance credit through it.
-Many brick and mortar bike shops also use V12 finance.
+It is unlikely you will be borrowing money from the retailer itself.
+V12 Retail Finance is the UK’s only specialised retail finance provider via its Ride It Away product, and most online bike retailers provide bike finance credit through it.
+Many brick and mortar bike shops also use V12 Finance.

 The terms of bike finance vary from retailer to retailer, so shop around to find the terms that work for you.

 These lenders are known providers of bike finance.
-Immediate Media is not making any recommendation or endorsement of their products by listing them in this article.
+Our Media is not making any recommendation or endorsement of their products by listing them in this article.